 Also joining the ensemble cast are Claudia Jessie (Line of Duty, Call the Midwife, Jonathan Strange & Mr Norrell, The Paradise) who plays Becky’s confidante Amelia Sedley, with theatrical titan Simon Russell Beale and Claire Skinner (Midsomer Murders, Lark Rise to Candleford, Sense & Sensibility, The Wingless Bird) as her parents, and David Flynn as her brother Joss.

-Filming started in Budapest, with the shoot then continuing in locations in and around London.
+Filming started in Budapest, with the shoot then continuing in locations in and around London and in Deal, Kent.

 Though ITV is calling Becky Sharp a “modern heroine,” Gwyneth Hughes’ adaptation of Thackeray’s literary classic is set against the backdrop of the Napoleonic Wars.
 The story of “villainy, crime, merriment, lovemaking, jilting, laughing, cheating, fighting and dancing” will follow Sharp as she attempts to claw her way out of poverty and scale the heights of English Society.
 It will take her all the way to the court of King George IV, via the Battle of Waterloo, breaking hearts and losing fortunes as she goes.